kayak/pypika/README.rst

 Both ``UNION`` and ``UNION ALL`` are supported. ``UNION DISTINCT`` is synonomous with "UNION`` so and |Brand| does not provide a separate function for it.
-Unions require that queries have the same number of ``SELECT`` clauses so trying to cast a unioned query to string with through a ``UnionException`` if the column sizes are mismatched.
+Unions require that queries have the same number of ``SELECT`` clauses so trying to cast a unioned query to string with through a ``SetOperationException`` if the column sizes are mismatched.

 To create a union query, use either the ``Query.union()`` method or `+` operator with two query instances.
 For a union all, use ``Query.union_all()`` or the `*` operator.